ywm21/94-870/final_project_yash.md

 ### 6. User Research Protocol

-**Target Audience:** The target audience for this story could be anyone.
-Since it is a global issue, almost anyone will relate to it.
-While every viewer's opinion about the issue may not be the same, they are all definitely part of the target audience.
+**Target Audience:** The perfect target audience for this story would be the UN delegates of each signatory country.
+They are the only people who could act on the call-to-action of this story.
+Additionally, the target audience would also include decision makers of every developing and underdeveloped economy that are parties of the Paris Climate Accord.

 **Identifying Representative Individuals to Interview:** Since this is a presentation about various countries, I would ideally like to interview people from varied nationalities.
 One individual from a developed country, one from a developing country and one from a low income country.
 This should give me a wholistic review of my storyboard and a well-rounded opinion about the clarity of the message.
 Most importantly, I want individuals who have some experience in statistics and data visualization.
 I want to find out if my charts are able to communicate my ideas and if not, I want some technical feedback on how I can do that.